Omar Ali Saifuddien Mosque

-The Omar Ali Saifuddien Mosque (Masjid Omar Ali Saifuddien) or unofficially Sultan Omar Ali Saifuddin Mosque (abbreviated as the SOAS Mosque), is a mosque in Bandar Seri Begawan, the capital of Brunei.
-It is one of the two state mosques (masjid negara), the other Jame' Asr Hassanil Bolkiah Mosque.
+The Omar Ali Saifuddien Mosque (Masjid Omar Ali Saifuddien). or unofficially Sultan Omar Ali Saifuddin Mosque (abbreviated as the SOAS Mosque), is a mosque in Bandar Seri Begawan, the capital of Brunei.
+It is one of the two state mosques (masjid negara), the other being Jame' Asr Hassanil Bolkiah Mosque.
 One of the biggest and most striking mosques in the Far East, it was completed in 1958 at a cost of USD5 million, built by the eponymous Omar Ali Saifuddien III, the 28th Sultan of Brunei.

 The mosque's design was significantly influenced by Mughal architecture; and it is recognisable by its gold dome that dominates the city's skyline.
 Situated in a man-made lagoon with a ceremonial stone barge, the mosque has become one of the most photographed icons in the country.
-The inside is decorated with rugs from Saudi Arabia and walls made of Italian marble.
+The interior is decorated with rugs from Saudi Arabia and walls made of Italian marble.
 The mosque is a popular tourist destination due to its façade, but its main purpose is to be a place of worship.